Wandalen/willbe/doc/tutorial/FirstBuild.md

-# Building: Creating a build configuration
+# Creating a build configuration
 In this tutorial we will create build configuration that uses npm to install dependecies.

 ## Module structure